Actipro/WPF-Controls/Documentation/topics/syntaxeditor/ll-parser-framework/getting-started.md

 An [ILLParser](xref:ActiproSoftware.Text.Parsing.LLParser.ILLParser)-based class (you should generally inherit from [LLParserBase](xref:ActiproSoftware.Text.Parsing.LLParser.Implementation.LLParserBase)) is registered as a service to the [SyntaxLanguage](xref:ActiproSoftware.Text.Implementation.SyntaxLanguage) that is associated with the [SyntaxEditor](../index.md).

 An [ITokenReader](xref:ActiproSoftware.Text.Parsing.LLParser.ITokenReader)-based class is necessary to provide tokens to the parsing framework.
 For some languages with [mergable lexers](../text-parsing/lexing/basic-concepts.md), it is sufficient to use the existing [MergableTokenReader](xref:ActiproSoftware.Text.Parsing.LLParser.Implementation.MergableTokenReader) class.
-However in non-mergable lexer scenarios or scenarios where you wish to filter the tokens being supplied to the parser, you may need to subclass [TokenReaderBase](xref:ActiproSoftware.Text.Parsing.LLParser.Implementation.TokenReaderBase) or [MergableTokenReader](xref:ActiproSoftware.Text.Parsing.LLParser.Implementation.MergableTokenReader) for more control.
+However, in non-mergable lexer scenarios or scenarios where you wish to filter the tokens being supplied to the parser, you may need to subclass [TokenReaderBase](xref:ActiproSoftware.Text.Parsing.LLParser.Implementation.TokenReaderBase) or [MergableTokenReader](xref:ActiproSoftware.Text.Parsing.LLParser.Implementation.MergableTokenReader) for more control.

 For more information on creating the core classes, view the [Parser Infrastructure](parser-infrastructure.md) topic.